lilunia/Memory/README.md

 ## About the project

 The memory game is about finding matching pairs of cards.
 The user selects two cards by clicking on them.
 If the two cards are identical, they are revealed; if not, they are hidden and the user selects two cards again.
-When all pairs have been matched, the game ends.
+When all pairs have been matched, the game ends and the user wins.

 During the game, the player's moves are also counted (each selection of any two cards is counted as a move).

+To start the game again, click on "Reset board".

 ## Screenshot